filipljung/TicTacToe/README.md

 **Play against the computer**

   * When the user makes his move, the computer generates a random input and makes his move.
-  * Playing against a computer will add to the fun and make it more interesting for the user.
+  * Playing against a another person will add to the fun and make it more interesting for the user.

 ![](docs/images/computer.png)

 **Checks the outcome of the game**

-  * The outcome of the game is checked after each player's move and it shows on the screen whether the user wins or the computer wins the game.
+  * The outcome of the game is checked after each player's move and it shows on the screen whether who wins the game.
 In case nobody is a winner, the game is over and it is a tie.
   * This section provides the user with the message of who is the winner of the game.

 ![](docs/images/winner1.png)